⇐

 When Pharaoh heard of this, he sought to kill Moses, but he fled from Pharaoh and dwelt in the land of Midian, where he sat down by a well.

-Now the priest of Midian had seven daughters.
+Now the priest of Midian had seven daughters, shepherdess of his flock.
 They came, drew water and filled the troughs to give their father's flock to drink.
 When shepherds came and drove them away, Moses stood up and helped them and watered their flock.
 The girls went to Reuel, their father.
 He said:

 — Why have you returned so early today?